San Antonio Burn Injury Attorneys

 The time to contact a burn injury lawyer is as soon as possible following your injury.
 Immediately after your accident, the evidence collection process will begin, with insurance companies and opposing parties seeking to collect information about the accident.
 For example, after a pipeline explosion or truck accident, the company responsible will have investigators on the scene immediately.
 You should have someone building your case as soon as possible, as well.

-Our burn injury attorneys can:
+The burn injury attorneys in our law offices can:

 - Interview witnesses